 Can I get Srishti sitars in India or elsewhere?
 They aren't available in India although the person that does our fitting has his own label as well but a different setup for producing the bodies and carving.
 We regularly switch craftsmen to keep the quality high.
-Despite any advertisement to the contrary, Srishti sitars are only available through Rain City Music.
+Despite any advertisement to the contrary, new Srishti sitars are only available through Rain City Music.

 What's with the tabla page?
 We initially stocked all tablas and sets and occasionally will add a dayan or two to instrument shipments.
 The cost of shipping basically prohibits us from competing since we don't container ship.
 Occasionally we'll get a set or two from a US importer and then have them pulled and tuned, this has worked out well.
 And I have a great connection for Vijay Vhatkar sets but they're expensive.
 Getting sets in enough quantity to make it worth it has eluded me so far, working on it!

 Is the Sitar or instrument I want in stock?
 The active listings for instruments are regular models that we carry, past models that are no longer available are put in the archives section (see the next listing below about archives).
 Send us an email and we'll let you know if it's in stock.
 If it's not in stock then we'll let you know when it's expected.
 Most of the sitar models I carry are very limited and it seems like either there are too many or not enough!
 I generally commission a new model once the one in stock is sold, sometimes (like at the moment!) it catches you off guard but there's no rushing things.
 In the case where a sitar is not in stock but coming soon you can still pre-order it if you want it guaranteed.
 It's not a perfect way to do things but please understand this is not a mass production business and with only a handful of good makers left it'll have to do.
 We want you to get a great instrument, this often comes at the sacrifice of immediate gratification unfortunately.